ehduardu/ehduardu/README.md

 - 🏝️ Living in Recife-PE
 - 🎮 I love play games
 - 🤘🏻   A a true rock lover
 - 🔍 I am curious, i like to research and learn about things, i love challenges
 - 👨🏻‍💻 I currently work a lot with Javascript and Google technologies (GCP, GAS...) 🔵🔴🟡🟢
-- ➕ And Many More...
+- ➕ And many more...